-There’s so much to do in the Yarra Valley and Dandenong Ranges that it’s worth planning a longer stay and school holidays is the perfect time to escape the city and spend some real time in the mountains and valleys.
+There’s so much to do in the Yarra Valley and Dandenong Ranges that it’s worth planning a more extended stay, especially over winter.

-Even if you’ve only ever day-tripped to the region, this winter is the perfect time to linger longer – there’s enough to keep the kids occupied for a whole week… and all the family will benefit from some crisp country air, a change of scenery, and a home away from home – we really do deserve it!
+Even if you’ve only ever day-tripped to the region, this winter is the perfect time to linger longer – there’s enough to keep everyone occupied for a whole week and all the family will benefit from some crisp country air, a change of scenery, and a home away from home.

-We have capital F family fun in the Yarra Valley and Dandenong Ranges.
-Choose a gorgeous country cottage or Bed N Breakfast with an open fire, or change it up for a farm stay for the little animal lovers in your life.
-There are restaurants and takeaway options to feed you (parents need a break too), an abundance of wine to taste, and a daily outing just waiting for you!
+Choose a gorgeous country cottage or bed and breakfast with an open fire, or change it for a farm stay for the little animal lovers in your life.
+There are restaurants and takeaway options, an abundance of wine to taste and daily outings just waiting for you!

 DAY ONE – VISIT YOUR SCALIEST FRIENDS

-Healesville Sanctuary is open all school holidays but you’ll need to book now to secure your places.
-Experience Healesville Sanctuary’s new Lost Sanctuary exhibit and make your way through the wild forest to discover giant animatronic dinosaurs and megafauna around every corner!
+Healesville Sanctuary is open year-round, but it's always best to book.
+Make your way through the wild forest to discover native wildlife around every corner!
 It’s worth spending a whole day making new friends.

-There are so many ways to ride the trails and so many trails, Bring your own bikes from home, or hire on your way through from Yarra Valley Cycles or Girt by Dirt– you might even find a tandem or Ebike for something different.
-The Warburton to Lilydale Rail Trail is great for little ones with lots of short stretches between towns (important for ice creams along the way!), but we also love riding the Yarra Valley Trail (from Lilydale to Yering) and O’Shannassey Aqueduct (Warburton) is a lovely elevated ride with plenty of views.
+There are so many ways to ride the trails and so many trails; bring your bikes from home or hire on your way through via Ride Time or Cog Bikes Australia – you might even find a tandem or Ebike for something different.
+The Warburton to Lilydale Rail Trail is great for little ones, with lots of short stretches between towns (important for ice creams along the way!).
+Still, we also love riding the Yarra Valley Trail (from Lilydale to Yering), and O’Shannassey Aqueduct (Warburton) is a lovely elevated ride with plenty of views.